TarikBugraAkbas/ML_Playground/Predict-Energy-Consumption-Linear-Regression/README.md

 - **From Scratch Implementation** by creating Gradient Descent and Cost Functions from scratch
 - **Scikit-Learn Implementation** using Scikit-Learn model Linear Regression

+### Dataset Attribution
+The dataset is sourced from [Energy Consumption Dataset - Linear Regression](https://www.kaggle.com/datasets/govindaramsriram/energy-consumption-dataset-linear-regression) by Govindaram Sriram and is licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+If you wish to use this dataset, please download it directly from Kaggle using the link above.

 ## Dataset
-The dataset is sourced from **Kaggle**, containing features such as:
+The dataset contains features such as:
 - Square Footage
 - Number of Occupants
 - Appliances Used